mnit-rtmc/iris/docs/vehicle_detection.md

 The `.vlog` format is a comma-separated text log with one line for each vehicle detected.
 Each line ends with a newline `\n` (ASCII 0x0A).
 If present, **duration**, **headway**, and **speed** are positive integer values.
 Missing duration or headway values are represented by a `?` character.
-A gap in sampling data is represented by `*` on a line by itself.

 Column | Name       | Description
 -------|------------|---------------------------------------------------------
-1      | Duration   | Number of milliseconds the vehicle occupied the detector 2      | Headway    | Number of milliseconds bewteen vehicle start times 3      | Time stamp | 24-hour `HH:MM:SS` format (may be omitted if headway is valid) 4      | Speed      | Speed in miles per hour (if available)
+1      | Duration   | Number of milliseconds the vehicle occupied the detector 2      | Headway    | Number of milliseconds bewteen vehicle start times 3      | Time stamp | Local 24-hour `HH:MM:SS` format (omitted if headway is valid) 4      | Speed      | Speed in miles per hour (if available)

+A gap in sampling data due to communication errors is represented by `*` on a line by itself.

 ### Example Log